kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/07_Using_Packages_From_NPM.md

 The Gradle plugin then takes care of downloading and installing these dependencies for you.
 (To do so, it uses its own bundled installation of the [`yarn`](https://yarnpkg.com/) package manager.)

-To use the JavaScript package from inside of our React application, we need to tell the Kotlin compiler what to expect.
+To use the JavaScript package from inside our React application, we need to tell the Kotlin compiler what to expect.
 We do this by providing it with [external declarations](https://kotlinlang.org/docs/js-interop.html).

 Create a file called `ReactYouTube.kt`, and add the following content: